 From the Blog

-Hypernatremia and hyponatremia refer to medical conditions involving changes in sodium concentration within the blood.
+Hypernatremia and hyponatremia refer to changes in sodium concentration within the blood.
 But what’s the difference between them?
-Discover the symptoms, causes and best treatment methods.Hypernatremia and hyponatremia.
-They sound the same but are on opposite ends of the sodium spectrumSodium is crucial for bodily function and [...]
+Discover the symptoms, causes and best treatment methods.Maintaining electrolyte balance is key to combating hypernatremia and hyponatremia.
+Better Fuel is a source of sodium, magnesium and potassium to keep your body running smooth.Sodium is crucial for bodily function and [...]

 Sometimes referred to as burnout, training stress syndrome or chronic fatigue, they’re all essentially the same thing: overtraining syndrome.
-Discover the symptoms and best prevention and recovery methodsA lack of proper recovery can lead to overtraining syndrome.
+Discover the warning signs so you can stop it in its tracks and the best prevention and recovery methodsA lack of proper recovery can lead to overtraining syndrome.
 Although many factors contribute to proper recovery, nutrition [...]